LiCaoZ/edge-developer.zh-CN/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

       **易于安装**
    :::column-end:::
    :::column span="2":::
-      The Microsoft Store provides a consistent and user-friendly install experience across [all Windows 10 apps][MicrosoftStoreAppsWindows].
+      The Microsoft Store provides a consistent and user-friendly install experience across [all Windows 10 or later apps][MicrosoftStoreAppsWindows].
    :::column-end:::
 :::row-end:::
 :::row:::